famavott/pyramid-learning-journal/README.md

 - Added jinja2 templating
 - Changed view config to return a list of entries for the home route, and specific entry data for the detail

+## Step 3 Additions
+- Added database interaction with sqlalchemy
+- Changed views to query data from the database and pass as response
+- Made changes to 404 page